wger-project/wger/README.rst

-Thank you for downloading wger Workout Manager. wger (ˈvɛɡɐ) is a free, open source web application that manages your exercises and personal workouts, weight and diet plans.
+﻿Thank you for downloading wger Workout Manager. wger (ˈvɛɡɐ) is a free, open source web application that manages your exercises and personal workouts, weight and diet plans.
 It can also be used as a simple gym management utility, providing different administrative roles (trainer, manager, etc.).
 It offers a REST API as well, for